adamkamelmahgoub/victorysync-dashboard/README.md

 npm run dev
 ```

-Server will run on http://localhost:4000 by default.
+Server will run on port 4000 by default.

 2. Client